 Now, it’s worth noting that in the Hickman era, we explicitly have the Sentinels framed as Promethean, according to the Mother Mold’s dying speech in House of X #4: they have stolen the singular fire of, presumably, sentience and will from their human creators.
 (Granted, “her” analogy is a bit confused.)
 But whatever the moral polarity of the machines (which, really, is unclear at this point), Orchis and Krakoa are both in their own ways altruistic Prometheans (though the human faction’s version of altruism is much more and violently restricted/tribalistic).

-Stepping back to the primal pulp origins of what would become first the human mutate (like the FF, Spidey, the Hulk, etc.—even the Flash, except for copyright reasons, of course) and then the born mutant, between the introduction of the godlike Superman and the psi-powered mutant Charles Xavier, we have the likes of Reed Richards—or the ultimate scientific Promethean of superhero comics.
-And critically, Mr. Fantastic is not an individualist who reaps the accolades of his intellectual successes as would the classic pulp hero of the Edisonade, which is the term the SFE uses to categorize a now moribund subgenre that featured youthful American men or preteen boys, cleverly inventing and/or logicizing their way out of unlikely perils, with not just their own fate at stake but that of their nation (however narrowly/poorly imagined) as well.
+Returning to the primal pulp origins of what would become first the human mutate (like the FF, Spidey, the Hulk, etc.—even the Flash, except for copyright reasons, of course) and then the “natural”-born mutant, we have the likes of Reed Richards (Mr. Fantastic)—or the ultimate scientific Promethean of superhero comics.
+But critically, he is not an individualist who reaps the accolades of his intellectual successes as would the classic pulp hero of the Edisonade.
+This is the term the SFE uses to categorize a now moribund subgenre that featured youthful American men or preteen boys, cleverly inventing and/or logicizing their way out of unlikely perils, with not just their own fate at stake but that of their nation (however narrowly/poorly imagined), as well.
 Modern takes on this extinct story mode can be found throughout the steampunk genre, which often lampoons to varying degrees the genius DIY inventor-hero.
-There’s also boy inventor Jack B. Quick from Alan Moore’s Tomorrow Stories and the grand metacritique of Thomas Pynchon’s Against the Day (2008).
+(There’s also boy inventor Jack B. Quick from Alan Moore’s Tomorrow Stories and the grand metacritique of Thomas Pynchon’s Against the Day, 2008.)

-Stan Lee and Jack Kirby, however, took the Edisonian hero and glued him inextricably into a family unit that is fundamentally set against self-aggrandizement, regardless of each member’s egoistic foibles.
+With Reed Richards, however, Lee and Kirby took the Edisonian hero and glued him inextricably into a family unit that is fundamentally set against self-aggrandizement, regardless of each member’s egoistic foibles.

 (While not Edisonades, but more just pulp adventures, the likes of Edgar Rice Burroughs (as in Barsoom) were read for their innocent adventurism, not any kind of explicit ideology.
 Early space operas fit here, too, starting with E.E.
 “Doc” Smith and Edmond Hamilton in the 1920s and ’30s.)

 Fantastically, the very comic-bookish nature of Mr. Fantastic and his four-color ilk saved themselves from this dreadfully wooden and overbearing (read: Heinleinian) fate.
-In other words, we can skip over Heinlein—hurrah!
-(If only Reed were more of a lovable trickster; however, that aspect of Prometheanism is refracted, in very different ways, through Johnny Storm and Victor Von Doom.)
+And that means we can skip over Heinlein—hurrah!
+(If only Reed were more of a lovable trickster; however, that aspect of Prometheanism is refracted, in very different ways, through Johnny Storm and, above all, Reed’s archnemesis Victor Von Doom.)

-As the old-school Edisonian hero is only another early stage in the evolution of superheroism (though obviously still relevant to any writer of the Fantastic Four, Iron Man, Lex Luthor, etc.), we can now turn to the second place in sf history (after the aforementioned Gladiator) where prose and comics really diverged.
+As the old-school Edisonian hero is only another early stage in the evolution of superheroism (though obviously still relevant to any writer of the Fantastic Four, Iron Man, Lex Luthor, etc.—perhaps even the mutant Wiz-Kid!), we can now turn to the second place in sf history (after the aforementioned Gladiator) where prose and comics really diverged.